ROBdk97/XmlDocToMd/README.md

  For comprehensive guidance on leveraging MkDocs with the generated markdown, see [MkDocs website](https://www.mkdocs.org/).
  Review the [Options](#robdk97xmldoctomdoptions) class for an enumeration of configurable parameters impacting conversion behavior.
  See supported XML documentation tags see [here](#supported-xml-documentation-tags).
  To add a description of the assembly, add a summary tag to a [AssemblyDoc](AssemblyDoc.cs) class.
+ There is also a settings.json [Example](settings.json) to filter out Files and Namespaces
 ##### Example
  The following examples demonstrate various ways to use the XmlDocToMd tool to convert XML documentation to Markdown format, showcasing the flexibility and range of options available: Basic conversion of a single XML file to Markdown:
 ```bat